OleksandrMiezientsevDevPro/near/README.md

 # Near Research Repo

-## Greeter example in AssemblyScript
+## Greeter example in AssemblyScript with it (smart contract) usage by simple React app (in progress)

 ## Description